comp-journalism/immersive-automation-ml-workshop/README.md

 Downloads
 - Let's make sure our computers are setup first.
 If you haven't already, download and install Anaconda: https://www.anaconda.com/download/#macos
 - Download the [Jupyter Notebook](https://github.com/comp-journalism/immersive-automation-ml-workshop/blob/master/Comments-prediction-skeleton.ipynb)  for our project to a local folder on your computer.
+(Click the link and then download the version of the file using the "Raw" button)
 - Download the data we're going to use for training and testing our machine learning.
 Save the [data file](https://www.dropbox.com/s/zvr0voq32xtbns8/comments-sampled.csv?dl=0) in the same folder with the Jupyter Notebook for the project.
+(Click the link and then download from Dropbox)

 Getting Going
 - Once you have Anaconda installed, launch a Jupyter Notebook using the Anaconda Navigator graphical user interface.